What is high-touch customer service?

 - Provide customer-centric training to service agents and other customer-facing staff.

-- Send personalized content, resources, and emails to important, high-value, or repeat customers.
+- Send personalized content, resources and emails to important, high-value or repeat customers.

 - Identify areas of friction in service processes and implement controls to minimize it.

-- Regularly review and act on and complaints.
+- Regularly review and act on complaints.